 This is also Kai Leng'sFatal Flaw.
 The Illusive Man, despite his pride, for the most part still treated his enemies with caution.
 In particular, despite being his/her enemy, he greatly respected Shepard.
 The Illusive Man continuously warns Kai Leng to show Shepard respect and to not underestimate his/her skills.
 Kai Leng arrogantly refused to do so and was even insulted when The Illusive Man compares him to Shepard.
 His underestimation of him/her proves to be his undoing.

-Aria T'Loak suffers from this in spades in the Omega DLC, constantly underestimating her opponents and overestimating her own abilities.
+Aria T'Loak suffers from this in spades in the Omega DLC, with a heavy mixture of Wrath, constantly underestimating her opponents and overestimating her own abilities.
 If she hadn't brought Shepard along with her, that pride would have gotten herself and all of her troops killed (as it is, it just leads to the deaths of a significant portion of them).